gacts/fetch-doppler-secret/README.md

 [![Issues][badge_issues]][link_issues]
 [![Issues][badge_pulls]][link_pulls]

-If you will find any package errors, please, [make an issue][link_create_issue] in the current repository.
+If you find any package errors, please, [make an issue][link_create_issue] in the current repository.

 ## License